kirstenopstad/kirstenopstad/README.md

 - 👋 Hi, I’m Kirsten
-- 👀 I’m interested in ... learning to code!
-- 🌱 I’m currently learning ...
-HTML, CSS & Javascript at Epicodus
+- 🌱 I’m currently learning to make API calls using Javascript
-- 💞️ I’m looking to collaborate on ... open source projects that help connect people
+- 💞️ I’m looking to collaborate on open source projects that help connect people
-- 📫 How to reach me ... kirsten.opstad@gmail.com
+- 📫 How to reach me kirsten.opstad@gmail.com || [Connect on LinkedIn](https://www.linkedin.com/in/kirstenopstad/)

 <!---
 kirstenopstad/kirstenopstad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.